After latest milestone, Ronaldo eyes World Cup glory | Times Leader

 “This is just the beginning,” Ronaldo said in an Instagram post, adding that “there are no impossibilities.”

-But if soccer’s ultimate numbers man is to achieve his ambition of lifting the one major trophy that eludes him, he cannot do it by himself.
+But if soccer’s ultimate numbers man is to achieve his ambition of lifting the one major trophy that eludes him, he can’t do it by himself.

-If Qatar is Ronaldo’s last World Cup dance, the moves are not quite as fluid as they once were.
+If Qatar is Ronaldo’s last World Cup dance, the moves aren’t quite as fluid as they once were.

 His goal against Ghana came from the penalty spot, rather than a moment of the type of individual brilliance on which his career has been built.

-That being said, FIFA Technical Study Group member Sunday Oliseh still described as “total genius” his ability to win a disputed foul from Mohammed Salisu that Ghana coach Otto Addo insisted should not have been awarded.
+That being said, FIFA Technical Study Group member Sunday Oliseh still described as “total genius” his ability to win a disputed foul from Mohammed Salisu that led to it — and insisted shouldn’t have been awarded.

-Ronaldo’s celebrations suggested he does not care where the goals come from, so long as they keep on coming.
-But Portugal cannot solely rely on such moments — and amid the noise that surrounds its most celebrated player, it can be forgotten how much talent coach Fernando Santos has at his disposal.
+Ronaldo’s celebrations suggested he doesn’t care where the goals come from, so long as they keep on coming.
+But Portugal can’t solely rely on such moments — and amid the noise that surrounds its most celebrated player, it can be forgotten how much talent coach Fernando Santos has at his disposal.

 Uruguay drew 0-0 with South Korea in its first game of the tournament.

+“I said that we had not been able to perform at our best,” Uruguay coach Diego Alonso said.
+“However, we had six chances to score against their one in the first half — we hit South Korea’s post, we had six, and two that hit the post.”

-Ghana exposed vulnerabilities in Portugal’s defense – but Uruguay will need to be much more clinical if it is to capitalize on Monday.
+Ghana exposed vulnerabilities in Portugal’s defense — but Uruguay will need to be much more clinical if the South American team is to capitalize on Monday.